Ronny Jackson: Tenure

 Jackson attended the January 6 "Stop the Steal" rally at the White House Ellipse.
-During the January 6 attack, he was inside the Capitol when members of the Oath Keepers militia allegedly exchanged text messages about protecting Jackson who had "critical data."
+During the January 6 attack on the Capitol, he was inside the Capitol when members of the Oath Keepers militia allegedly exchanged text messages about protecting Jackson because he had supposedly had "critical data".
 Oathkeeper leader Stewart Rhodes replied, writing: "Give him my cell".
-Rhodes was later charged with seditious conspiracy.
-That same day, during the certification of the 2020 election, Jackson objected to certifying Arizona's and Pennsylvania's electoral votes.
+Rhodes was later charged with seditious conspiracy, convicted, and sentenced to 18 years in federal prison.
+Later on January 6, 2021, during the certification of the 2020 election, Jackson objected to certifying Arizona's and Pennsylvania's electoral votes.

 On May 19, 2021, Jackson voted against legislation to establish the formation of a January 6 commission meant to investigate the storming of the U.S. Capitol.
 On May 2, 2022, the January 6 committee released a letter to Jackson requesting he meet with the committee; in response, Jackson released a statement calling the committee "illegitimate".

-In late February 2021, Jackson and a dozen other Republican House members skipped votes and enlisted others to vote for them, citing the ongoing COVID-19 pandemic.
-But he and the other members were actually attending the Conservative Political Action Conference, which was held at the same time as their absences.
-In response, the Campaign for Accountability, an ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into Jackson and the other lawmakers.
+In late February 2021, Jackson and a dozen other Republican House members skipped votes and enlisted others to vote for them, attributing their absences to ongoing COVID-19 pandemic.
+However, he and the other members were actually attending the Conservative Political Action Conference, which was held simultaneously with their absences.
+In response, the Campaign for Accountability, a liberal ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into those absences by Jackson and the other lawmakers.

 Jackson, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.

 In June 2021, Jackson was one of 14 House Republicans to vote against legislation to establish June 19, or Juneteenth, as a federal holiday.